LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

 #### 5. Running Postman Collection

-The first step is run the "Step 1" Get Access Token using Password Grant (Machine ID)" request, please make sure that the environment on the top right corner is pointed to the RDP CFS Bulk Environment.
+The first step is run the "Step 1" Get Access Token using Password Grant (Machine ID)" request, please make sure that the environment on the top right corner is pointed to the RDP CFS Environment.

 ![figure-17](images/postman15.png)